Learn how injections as a type of pain management approach can help you manage the unrelenting pain you feel.

 After getting an injection, you can then resume with therapy and recovery with lesser or close to none of the pain that you’ve previously had.
 You can proactively work for the cure while getting relief through injections like joint injections and nerve blocks.
 Be warned, however.
 The pain may subside for a day or a few weeks, but these types of injections only serve to help you with the excess pain.

-At AZ Pain Medicine Clinic, you can rely on us to help you with the symptoms since our pain management staff are experts in their fields.
+At AZ Pain Medicine Clinic, you can rely on us to help you with the symptoms since our pain management medical providers are experts in their fields.
 Our goal is to alleviate the pain and help you feel more at ease.